MineralsCloud/QuantumESPRESSOBase.jl/docs/src/developers/contributing.md

 Windows, this will be `C:\\Users\\<my_name>\\.julia\\dev\\QuantumESPRESSOBase`.
 In the following text, we will call it `PKGROOT`.

-Go to `PKGROOT`, start a new Julia session and run
+Go to `PKGROOT`, start a new Julia session, and run

 ```@repl
 using Pkg